tirthankarm2006/ARBITRON-Alpha/README.md

 # ARBITRON Engine
-The design of the Arbitron(Phase Alpha) Game Engine.
-This will be a Modern OpenGL(glad version 3.30) based game engine.
+The design of the Arbitron(Phase Alpha) Graphics Engine.
+This will be a Modern OpenGL(glad version 3.30) based graphics engine.

 # Frameworks used(for now)
 Rendering System:- OpenGL(glad version 3.30)